myhrbeu/dl-final/README.md

-#Human Activity Recognition Using Accelerometry and Gyroscopic Data for Distress Classification
+# Human Activity Recognition Using Accelerometry and Gyroscopic Data for Distress Classification

+# General Ideas (Add Below):
+### - Transfer learning using another acc/gyr trained model.
+#### - This is an example, lots of work on this out there: https://machinelearningmastery.com/how-to-model-human-activity-from-smartphone-data/